 Tyrosine is needed for the development of the neurotransmitter dopamine.
 Dopamine can help brain health and function.
 This is because it influences mood, performance, and motivation.
 As a result, tyrosine is helpful for brain health.

-Ginkgo biloba is an incredibly popular herbal supplement, that is widely used by many people to help their brain health.
+Ginkgo biloba is an incredibly popular herbal supplement that is widely used by many people to help their brain health.

 Increasing your intake of B vitamins is a good way to support brain health.
-B vitamins help mental clarity, and can aid in alleviating ‘brain fog’.
+B vitamins help mental clarity, and can aid in alleviating brain fog.
 Brain fog's symptoms include forgetfulness, confusion, lack of mental clarity and lack of focus.

 Acetylcholine is an important neurotransmitter, as it helps in regulating mood, intelligence and other cognitive processes.

 As a result, taking iron can help brain health, particularly because many people are deficient in it.

 Magnesium helps regular psychological and nervous system function, thus promoting brain health.